 Stjerneskud ('shooting star') is the lesser-known but more extravagant smørrebrød, and one of the Danes' absolute favorites.
 Stjerneskud is a slice of rye bread with fried plaice fillet, topped with shrimp, lettuce and caviar from the Limfjord.
 Enjoy it in real Danish show with a cold beer and finish with a schnapps.

-Danish hot dog stands are a cultural institution and have been feeding hungry Danes for more than 80 years.
+Danish hot dog stands are a cultural institution and have been feeding hungry Danes for a century in 2021.
 You’ll see them dotted all over the place, and be sure to stop by one of them and grab a bite to eat while one the go.
 Most stands offers both the traditional red sausage hot dogs as well as more modern versions.
 If you want a truly Danish sight, keep an eye out for hot dog vendors walking down the middle of a main road, pulling their massive hot dog stands between home and their selling spot.

 A few years ago, Danes voted on their national dish, and the winning dish, a classic pork recipe called 'Stegt flæsk med persillesovs', was no surprise.
 The crispy pork with parsley sauce and potatoes is a very old dish that has won the hearts, and tummies, of Danes for centuries.
 You can taste the Danes' national dish in many restaurants around Denmark.
 It is actually among the cheaper eats and if you become a fan, some restaurants even offer all-you-can-eat pork at affordable prices.